 Section VI-2.
 Election: Officers comprising the Board are elected by majority vote of current dues-paid Regular Members in attendance at reunion membership meetings; or if such meeting is not held, through procedures established by the outgoing Board.

 Section VI-3.
-Appointments: The Association President may, as deemed proper, appoint officers to serve during his term of office as needed to conduct Association affairs.
+Appointments: The Association President may appoint officers to serve during his term of office as needed to conduct Association affairs.
 Such appointees will not serve on the Board of Directors.

 Article VII – Terms of Office